rackerlabs/docs-rackspace-federation/doc/config-3p-saml/config-okta/index.rst

 ====

-This guide provides common steps for setting up `Okta <https://www.okta.com/>`_ as a SAML provider for |service|.
+This guide provides common steps for setting up `Okta <https://www.okta.com/>`_ as a Security Assertion Markup Language (SAML) provider for |service|.
 While the defaults might work in many situations, consult the Okta documentation for any implementation-specific details.

 .. toctree::
    :maxdepth: 1